22f1000870/22f1000870/README.md

 - 🔭 I’m currently cooking a **Machine Learning Model**

+- 🧑🏻‍💻 Cooked Projects so far:

+  **1) Influencer Engagement and Sponsorship Co-ordination Platform (Tightly coupled Front-end and Back-end using Flask).
+2) Vehicle Parking Application (Decoupled Front-end and Back-end;(Distributed Architecture) Used Celery for asynchronous jobs, Redis for caching, Flask for REST-API and Vue3 for Front-end).**

 - 🌱 I’m currently learning **Flask and Vue JS**

 - 💬 Ask me about **Flask**